Hoang-Minh/mern_movie_app/README.md

 5. User has ability to delete comment
 6. Share facebook icon on the favorite movie
 7. Flash message in front end when user signs up
+8. Added scroll to top button on home screen

 ## Incoming Features: